slotrans/untitled-waterwheel-successor/NOTES_ON_THE_ORIGINAL_WATERWHEEL.md

 ## Things Waterwheel had that DBT doesn't
 - state
 This is a big one.
-One of the two main **purposes** for using a DAG framework is to avoid repeating work that has already been done (or, looked at from a different perspective, to recover from partial failure).
+One of the two main **purposes** for using a DAG framework is to avoid repeating work that has already been done (or, looked at from a different perspective, to recover from partial failure by picking up where you left off).
 DBT does not support this at all (certainly not when it was new, and best as I can tell still does not), whereas Waterwheel supported this as a first-class feature (see the discussion of `--build-id`).

 It is vital, in my view, that in a scenario where you execute a build of 100 tables, which results in 99 successes and 1 failure, that you have the power to fix the failure, re-run the build, and see it skip the 99 things it's already done.
 If you don't see why that's essential, we live on different planets.
 Building a data warehouse invariably _takes significant wall-clock time_, often measured in hours.
 When you experience failures, which are more often due to external factors than they are to "a DW dev made a mistake", Waterwheel is there to help you, where DBT is not.
 The DBT developers either don't see this as a problem (again: different planets), or believe that it's up to developers/operators to use selectors to trim the build when recovering.